Student Federal Financial Aid

-The Quantitative Measurement requires that all students complete successfully (earn credit hours) at least two-thirds (2/3) of attempted credit hours and meet the standards of satisfactory academic progress described in details in the chart on pages 28 (BA), 35 (MBA), 47 (BS), and 51 (Ultrasound Technician Certificate).
+The Quantitative Measurement requires that all students complete successfully (earn credit hours) at least two-thirds (2/3) of attempted credit hours and meet the standards of satisfactory academic progress described in the chart on pages 28 (BA), 35 (MBA), 47 (BS), and 51 (Ultrasound Technician Certificate).
 The ratio of earned credit hours is calculated by dividing the number of earned semester credit hours by the attempted number of credit hours in the semester.

-The Qualitative Measurement requires students to maintain the minimum acceptable level of academic achievement outlined in the Lincoln University catalogue on pages 19 - 21.
+The Qualitative Measurement requires students to maintain the minimum acceptable level of academic achievement outlined in the University catalog.

-The Time Frame Measurement (Maximum Credit Hours) limits a student to be eligible to receive student financial aid for any attempted credits in his/her program of study so long as it does not exceed 150% of the published length of the academic educational program of study.
-For example, a student enrolled in a 124-unit degree program may receive financial aid for a maximum of 186 attempted units, and a student enrolled in a 56-unit certificate program may receive the aid for a maximum of 86 attempted units.
+The Time Frame Measurement (Maximum Credit Hours) limits a student to be eligible to receive student financial aid for any attempted credit units in his/her program of study so long as it does not exceed 150% of the published length of the academic educational program of study.
+For example, a student enrolled in a 122-unit degree program may receive financial aid for a maximum of 183 attempted units, and a student enrolled in an 86-unit certificate program may receive the aid for a maximum of 129 attempted units.